VirendrakumarPal/Continuous-control/report.md

 It's important to clarify that DDPG actually makes use of 4 different neural networks in its implementation: a local actor and a target actor, as well as a local critic and a target critic.
 Additionally, there are two other important features of the algorithm.
 The first is that it also uses a replay buffer, just like DQN.
 The second is that it uses soft updates as the mechanism to update the weights of the target networks.
 This mechanism replaces the fixed update every C time steps which was used in the original version of DQN, and often leads to better convergence.
 However, soft updates are not exclusive to DDPG and can also be used in other algorithms such as DQN.

-we'll use thr Ornstein-Uhlenbeck process adds a certain amount of noise to the action values at each timestep.
+Here I have used Ornstein-Uhlenbeck process which adds a certain amount of noise to the action values at each timestep.
 This noise is correlated to previous noise, and therefore tends to stay in the same direction for longer durations without canceling itself out.
 This allows the arm to maintain velocity and explore the action space with more continuity.

 The final noise parameters were set as follows: